 Fun Fact About Texas Dance: Texas Dance competes annually at NDA nationals in Daytona Beach, Florida against other D1A pom teams.
 In 2018, the team placed 10th in the nation, finaling for the 1st time in 4 years.

 Major: Biology and English, Class of 2020

-Fun Fact About Texas Gymnastics: Last year, the club competed against Olympian/five-time National Champion Sam Mikulak and the US Olympic Training Center team at the Houston National Invitational.
+Fun Fact About Texas Gymnastics: Texas Gymnastics competed against the US Olympic Training Center Team at the 2018 Houston National Invitational.

 Texas Club Tennis, Co-President